Nashar101/SecondYearTeamProject/README.md

 # teamproject

 ## Developed by:

-Madasar Shah , Zijun Li , Matt Goulding for the team project
+Madasar Shah , Zijun Li , Matt Goulding, Samuel Okasia for the team project

 This application was generated using JHipster 7.9.3, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.9.3](https://www.jhipster.tech/documentation-archive/v7.9.3).